isomerpages/moe-westwoodsec/pages/Straits Times School Pocket Money Fund 2023.md

 title: Straits Times School Pocket Money Fund 2023
 permalink: /stspmf/
 description: ""
+variant: markdown
 ---
-The Straits Times School Pocket Money Fund (STSPMF) 2024 application is open to current Secondary 1 to 3 students.
-Please submit the Application Form with the necessary complete supporting documents to General Office by 31 August (Thursday).
+Please complete the Straits Times School Pocket Money Fund (STSPMF) 2025 Application Form.
+It’s open to current Secondary 1 to Secondary 3 Students.
+Submit the Application Form with the necessary complete supporting documents to General Office (“GO”) by 28 August 2024 (Wednesday).
 Late submission will not be entertained.

+Thank you for your co-operation and understanding.

-<a target="_blank" href="https://drive.google.com/file/d/1EkTjCmLS-Qxh1I2xCWoboGzn_3OdU5_7/view?usp=sharing">STSPMF Application Form</a>
+<a target="_blank" href="https://drive.google.com/file/d/1AGPwgboeaYyffD8w6mGMOkVGdJi6NT3Y/view?usp=sharing">STSPMF Application Form</a>